 - Installment payments or contracts

-The bankruptcy process is complex because you have to complete detailed paperwork that outlines your income, assets, and debts.
-A lawyer can file your petition and complete all necessary forms, which ensures that your bankruptcy filing complies with the rules of court.
-Failing to file a proper bankruptcy petition can result in your filing being dismissed, which can make it more difficult to file for bankruptcy protection in the future.
+The bankruptcy process is complex because you must complete detailed paperwork that outlines your income, assets, and debts.
+Our lawyers can file your petition and complete all necessary forms, ensuring your bankruptcy filing complies with the court’s rules.
+Failing to file a proper bankruptcy petition can result in your filing being dismissed, making it harder to file for bankruptcy protection in the future.

-When a lawyer files your case, your assets are under the control of the bankruptcy court, which assigns a trustee to manage and review your bankruptcy estate.
-During your bankruptcy case, you will have to complete financial literacy courses and comply with decisions made by your trustee involving your assets.
-However, most people filing bankruptcy are able to retain their assets.
+When a lawyer from our firm files your case, the court assigns a trustee to review your bankruptcy filings and estate.
+During your bankruptcy case, you will have to complete financial literacy courses and comply with the court’s decisions that involve your assets.
+However, most people filing for bankruptcy can retain all of their assets.

-Filing for bankruptcy allows you to achieve a fresh financial start and is meant to prevent harms caused by an inability to pay debts.
-Bankruptcy allows you to protect certain assets (such as your home) from creditors—which can prevent significant hardships.
+Filing for bankruptcy allows you to achieve a fresh financial start and prevents the harm that being unable to pay your debts can cause.
+In addition, bankruptcy allows you to protect certain assets (such as your home) from creditors, preventing significant hardships.

 For a free legal consultation with a bankruptcy lawyer serving Forest City, call 828.286.3866